freeCodeCamp/guide/src/pages/agile/retrospectives/index.md

 * What do we start doing?

 And from this discussion, the team creates a list of behaviors that they work on, collectively, over time.

+A good approach to find out which topics should be discussed is *"Discuss and mention"*.
+It consists on a board with as many columns as people in the team (you can use something like Trello or just a regular whiteboard) and two more for the things to "discuss" and those to be "mentioned".
+Everybody has 10 minutes to fill their column with things from the last sprint they want to highlight (these are represented with cards or Post-it's).
+Afterwards, each team member explains each of their own items.
+Finally, each team member chooses which topics they think should be mentioned or discussed, by moving the card/post-it to the respectively column.
+The team then decides which topics should be discussed and talk about them for about 10 minutes.

 Invite the scrum team only to the Retrospective.
 (Delivery Team, Product Owner, Scrum Master).
 Discourage managers, stakeholders, business partners, etc. They are a distraction and can hinder the sense of openness the team needs.